Can Deception Detection Go Deeper? Dataset, Evaluation, and Benchmark for Deception Reasoning: Deception Reasoning Evaluation

 \section{Deception Reasoning Evaluation}

-In this section, we first define the evaluation metrics and evaluator for deception reasoning.
-Then, we discuss how we alleviate the data leakage problem during LLMs evaluation.
-Following that, we assess different LLMs on deception reasoning and present the evaluation results.
-Finally, we conduct the ablation study and reveal the rationality of our target content and action extraction strategy.
+In this section, we first define evaluation metrics and evaluators.
+Then, we assess different LLMs and report evaluation results.
+After that, we prove the naturalness of synthetic dialogues.
+Finally, we conduct an ablation study and reveal the rationality of our target content and action extraction strategy.
+This section mainly uses GPT-3.5 (``gpt-3.5-turbo-0613'') and GPT-4 (``gpt-4-1106-preview'').